 - Clinical sites in Nashville/Middle Tennessee take PT students from across the U.S. Most clinical sites will accept only one student at a time.
 Therefore, students will most likely have to go outside of Nashville/Middle Tennessee for some or all of their clinical education experiences.
-The ACCE/ AACCE will assist students in this process but cannot guarantee that students will be able to stay in the Nashville/Middle Tennessee area for any clinical education experience. - The initial placement at a clinical site is no guarantee that the clinical facility will hold the clinical slot for the student.
+The ACCE will assist students in this process but cannot guarantee that students will be able to stay in the Nashville/Middle Tennessee area for any clinical education experience. - The initial placement at a clinical site is no guarantee that the clinical facility will hold the clinical slot for the student.
 The facility may cancel the reservation at any point.
-In case of a cancellation, the ACCE and/or AACCE will locate a substitute placement.
-A substitute placement may require additional travel and expenses that was not anticipated. - The student should work closely with and cooperate with the ACCE and/or AACCE in arranging clinical education placements. - The student may not contact the clinical education sites or the CI and/or CCCEs without the permission of the ACCE.
+In case of a cancellation, the ACCE will locate a substitute placement.
+A substitute placement may require additional travel and expenses that was not anticipated. - The student should work closely with and cooperate with the ACCE in arranging clinical education placements. - In October 2016, the Clinical Education Special Interest Group (CESIG) of the Education Section of the APTA ruled that students are to be instructed to not contact clinical sites requesting clinical experiences.
+The request for clinical placements is to come from the ACCE only.